mono/Embeddinator-4000/docs/BestPracticesObjC.md

 ## Operators

-ObjC does not allow operators to be overloaded as C# does and these are converted to class selectors.
+ObjC does not allow operators to be overloaded as C# does, so these are converted to class selectors.

-["Friendly"](https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx) named method are generated in preference to the operator overloads when found and can produce an easier to consume API.
+["Friendly"](https://msdn.microsoft.com/en-us/library/ms229032(v=vs.110).aspx) named method are generated in preference to the operator overloads when found, and can produce an easier to consume API.

-Classes that override operator == and\or != should override the standard Equals (Object) method as well.
+Classes that override the operators == and\or != should override the standard Equals (Object) method as well.